Origin of Gallup poll

-Word Origin and History for gallup polls
+Word Origin for Gallup Poll

-Gallup (1901-1984), U.S. journalist and statistician, who in 1935 set up the American Institute of Public Opinion.
+1940, from George H. Gallup (1901-1984), U.S. journalist and statistician, who in 1935 set up the American Institute of Public Opinion.

 Surveys of public opinion as conducted by George Gallup, an American who developed a quantitative method of polling public opinion.
 Since his death in 1984, Gallup's organization, the American Institute of Public Opinion, has continued to poll Americans on topics ranging from television-watching habits to support for presidential candidates.